-The 2012/13 Statement of Accounts also includes the impact of several material amounts in the Comprehensive Income and Expenditure Account which relate to the application of accounting practices rather than in year expenditure.
+The 2013/14 Statement of Accounts also includes the impact of several material amounts in the Comprehensive Income and Expenditure Account which relate to the application of accounting practices rather than in year expenditure.
 These are:

-- The overall deficit position on the Council's pension schemes has increased by £13.7m from £145.7m at 31 March 2012 to £159.6m at 31 March 2013.
-The main causes for this change are an actuarial loss of £5.9m, and a loss of £5.2m due to liabilities increasing faster than the expected return on fund assets. - Approximately 20% of the Council's non-current assets have been revalued, as part of the 5 year rolling revaluation programme, in accordance with the Council's accounting policies.
-This has resulted in a revaluation gain of £5.7m partially offset by a loss of £2m largely on impairments of housing properties to be demolished at Eustace Crescent prior to construction of new housing developments.
-The Council also revalued all of its investment properties, which is required annually under IFRS, which resulted in a loss of £219k.
+- The overall deficit position on the Council's pension schemes has increased by £8.6m from £159.6m at 31 March 2013 to £168.2m at 31 March 2014.
+The main causes for this change are liabilities increasing faster than the expected return on fund assets. - Approximately 20% of the Council's non-current assets have been revalued, as part of the 5 year rolling revaluation programme, in accordance with the Council's accounting policies.
+This has resulted in a revaluation gain of £6m partially offset by a loss of £1.2m largely on impairments of housing properties to be demolished at Eustace Crescent prior to construction of new housing developments.
+The Council also revalued all of its investment properties, which is required annually under IFRS, which resulted in a gain of £1m.